"A New Fragment of Homer, from

 thus far been unable to make sense of it from the image he supplied

-(see above; perhaps it is Demotic?).
+(see the third image above; perhaps it is Demotic?).
 In the original eBay image (first

 image above), the top two lines are folded over on the right,